paritytech/substrate/client/telemetry/README.md

 The macro `telemetry!` can be used to report telemetries from anywhere but a `Telemetry` must have been initialized.
 Creating a `Telemetry` will make all the following code execution use this `Telemetry` when reporting with the macro `telemetry!` until the `Telemetry` object is dropped.
-If multiple `Telemetry` objects are created, the latest one (higher up in the stack) will be used.
+If multiple `Telemetry` objects are created, the most recently created one (higher up in the stack) will be used.

 The [`Telemetry`] struct implements `Stream` and must be polled regularly (or sent to a